-4 Conclusion
+4 CONCLUSION

-Asciano welcomes the opportunity to provide comments on the draft Capricornia System Rules.
-Asciano has previously provided comment to QR Network on preliminary drafts of these Rules.
+Asciano Limited (Asciano) welcomes the opportunity to provide comments on the draft Goonyella System Rules.
+Asciano has previously provided comment to QR Network on various preliminary drafts of the Rules.
 Asciano continues to have some concerns with the general details of the rules including: